 The memory of the ships and those who served aboard is being kept alive with the formation of the HMS Naiad Association in 2011.
 The association is open-to-all and we welcome all contact and information that will help us honour the ships, men, family, friends and loved-ones of those who served aboard throughout the years.
 We particularly welcome anyone with experiences of the latest ships that served in World War II and the most recent Leander class frigate.

-This year marks the 75th anniversary of the sinking of the World War II cruiser.
+Last year marked the 75th anniversary of the sinking of the World War II cruiser.
 HMS Naiad had a short 3-year commission, eventually sunk in March 1942 whilst steaming across the Mediterranean bound for Alexandria.
 Under constant attack, she was hit by a single torpedo by a U-Boat just north of Egypt.
 To read more and see images of her in action, plus a photograph of the survivors visit c93 dido class cruiser..